rohan-bansal/EverBlaze/README.md

 * Run the jar file in the release
 * Run the program from IntelliJ
-* Run the experimental jar file
+* Run the unstable jar file in desktop/build/libs